hadi-zadeh/hadi-zadeh/README.md

-👋 Hi, I’m Hadi Abdollahzadeh
+- 👋 Hi, I’m Mahdi Abdollahzadeh
-🎓 I’m currently Master of Science student in Electrical Engineering at the  University of Science and Technology of Iran.
+- 🎓 I’m currently Bachelor of Science student in Electrical Engineering at the University of Tehran.
-👀 I’m interested in Automotive Electronics and Electrical Systems وSignal and Image Processing, Machine and Deep Learning, , and IoT
+- 👀 I’m interested in Signal and Image Processing, Machine and Deep Learning, Neuroscience, and IoT
-🌱 I’m currently exploring the vehicle to gride(V2G)
+- 🌱 I’m currently exploring the intersection of AI and EEG signal processing
-🌐 Check out my GitHub IO page:
+- 🌐 Check out my GitHub IO page:
-📫 How to reach me: research.hadi.ab@gmail.com
+- 📫 How to reach me: research.mahdi.ab@gmail.com